wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-create-lamp-stack.md

 -	Select and copy the public key in **Key** and save it in a file named **publicKey.pem**.
 Don’t click **Save public key**, because the saved public key’s file format is different from the public key we want.
 -	Click **Save private key** and save it in a file named **privateKey.ppk**.

-###Step 2: Create the image in the Azure Portal.
+###Step 2: Create the image in the Azure Management Portal.
-In the [Azure Portal](https://portal.azure.com/), click **New** in the task bar and create an image by following these instructions, choosing the Linux image based on your needs.
+In the [Azure Management Portal](https://manage.windowsazure.cn/), click **New** in the task bar and create an image by following these instructions, choosing the Linux image based on your needs.
 This example uses the Ubuntu 14.04 image.

 ![][3]

 For **Host Name**, specify the name for the URL that you an Internet clients will use to access this virtual machine.
-Define the last part of the DNS name, for example LAMPDemo, and Azure will generate the URL as Lampdemo.cloudapp.net.
+Define the last part of the DNS name, for example LAMPDemo, and Azure will generate the URL as Lampdemo.chinacloudapp.cn.

 For **User Name**, pick a name that you will later use to login to the virtual machine.